When you are 21 weeks pregnant, your baby can be seen swallowing amniotic fluid on an ultra scan.

 Your belly is growing rapidly now, and you may feel ready to burst some days.

-21 weeks pregnant, even most 1st time pregnant women can feel the baby kick.
-If you can't, don't worry.
+The fetal age of your baby is now 19 weeks.
+Even most 1st time pregnant women can feel the baby kick.
+If you can’t, don’t worry.
 Give it two more weeks, and you are most likely to have felt the very first kick.

 During an ultra scan, it is still possible to see all of the baby at the same time.
 As he or she grows older, you will only be able to see part of the baby.
 So enjoy these last weeks of being able to have a full view of your child.
 After that, it will take until after birth.

 Here is more on what is going on with your baby at 21 weeks pregnant:

 - At 10.5 inches (26.5 cm) long; the size of a banana, your little baby is about 0.5 of a pound (230 gr) now and although your baby’s growth rate is starting to slow down, the organ systems continue to mature preparing them for life outside.

 - The umbilical cord is thickening in size and growing in length as it travels blood from you to your baby and the placenta is almost the same size as your baby.

 - The digestive system matures enough so that the intestines will contract and relax as your baby absorbs small amounts of amniotic fluid that is swallowed as it travels through to the large bowel.

 - The continuation of maturing organs, tissues and body parts are apparent during this time, and the legs have reached their relative proportions now.